backdrop-contrib/autoassignrole/README.txt

 --------------------------------------------------------------------------------

 1. Activate the Module
-3. Set permissions admin >> user >> access
+2. Set permissions by going to People >> Permissions
-2. Go into admin >> settings >> autoassignrole and enter the role you want the new users to have.
-You have to type the role correctly or it will not work.
+3. Go into Configuration >> People >> Auto assign role, enable automatic role assignment and select the role(s) you want the new users to have.